crltrbdev/crltrbdev/README.md

 - 🌱 I’m currently working on developing a video game and aspiring to sell it on multiple platforms.
 - 💞️ I’m looking to collaborate on sharing ideas, lessons, and creative assets for games and software projects.
 - 📫 How to reach me: carlo.toribio.dev@gmail.com
-- ⚡ Fun fact: I can code in 11 programming languages, speak 5 human languages, and I play multiple musical instruments in a band called Sunsets!
+- ⚡ Fun fact: I can code in 11 programming languages, speak 6 human languages🇪🇸🇺🇸🇩🇪🇮🇹🇨🇳🇫🇷, and I play multiple musical instruments in a band called Sunsets 🎸🎹 and I love photography and videography 📸🎥!
 - 🌐 Website: [carlotorib.io](https://carlotorib.io)

 <!---